 This article has looked at a few easy to refer to tips.
 Consider the stage of tournament and whether it’s more profitable for you to be patient, whether you are first in or calling off your stack and whether the opponents at your table are generally bad or not.
 By adding weight to these factors, you will make better, more informed decisions that will help you make money.

-Are you interested in improving your tournament game in 2021?
-Sign up to our training video membership and join our email list for news and special offers.
+Are you interested in improving your tournament game?
+Sign up to our training video membership.